webelcomau/EJBvsCDIvsJSF/README.md

 ----

 Each test page creates (usually) a new backing bean when first loaded.
-Of interest is what happens to the backing beans **and their referenced session beans** once the page is left (whereby the result depends on the backing bean type and navigation method used).
+Of interest is what happens to the backing beans **and their referenced session beans** on initial page load, and once the page is left or reloaded (whereby the result depends on the backing bean type and navigation method used).

 - Concern1: Is @PreDestroy invoked on the backing bean so there is an opportunity to clean up resources ?
 - Concern2: Can the backing bean itself be garbage collected ?